Batuffola/review_opinion-dynamics/README.md

  find issues that fix opinions only growing in value-- fixed <br>
  colorbar is not stable between 0 and 1 --- fixed <br>

- ## trying to find a paremeter for polarization/radicalization/consent --- <br>
+ ## trying to find a paremeter for polarization/radicalization/consent --- done? <br>
  find parameter for steady state.. <br>
  memory of old opinion list compared to new? if true stop?<br>
+ ---> doesnt work... because of converging <br>

  polarization/radicalization/consent over mean and varianz of opinion list:<br>